dustinpfister/blog_posts/_posts/js-array-slice.md

 layout: post
 categories: js
 id: 346
-updated: 2018-12-08 12:08:39
+updated: 2019-05-28 18:52:28
-version: 1.4
+version: 1.5
 ---

 In [javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) the Array.slice prototype method comes up a whole lot in many code examples.
 It works in a very similar fashion to that of Array.splice but with one very important difference, it returns a new Array rather than manipulating the existing one that it is used with.
+This nature of the array slice then makes it consistent with the concept of pure functions, and functional programing.
 So for todays post on javaScript I will be covering some simple examples of Array.slice, as well as some related topics.

 <!-- more -->